 Did you know that October is National Bullying Prevention Month?
 It’s a perfect time to focus on creating positive classroom culture.
 According to a 2011 NCES study, 28% of U.S. students reported having been bullied at school.
-Last week we collaborated on a webinar with Facing History and Ourselves, for which we collected audio stories from public radio on Listenwise and teaching resources from Facing History focused on using storytelling to develop positive classroom culture.
+We collaborated on a webinar with Facing History and Ourselves, for which we collected audio stories from public radio on Listenwise and teaching resources from Facing History focused on using storytelling to develop positive classroom culture.

 The Listenwise collection includes a variety of stories to help you structure classroom conversations about bullying.
 Each audio story includes questions to guide discussion among students.
 Stories such as Psychology of a Bully, Portrait of a Bully, and Looking Back on Bullying can help to shed light on the experience of being a bully.
 These stories can help students understand why bullying happens, build empathy, and consider how to address underlying causes of bullying behavior.
 Stories such as A Positive Response to Bullying, Lunchtime Anti-Bullying App, and 13 Reasons Why Not can help to inform constructive responses to bullying.
 These stories highlight various approaches to addressing bullying in schools and feature students who have chosen to be upstanders and made inspiring contributions toward reducing the negative impact of bullying.

 To help you create a comfortable space to talk about these Listenwise stories about bullying (or other sensitive topics) in your classroom, we recommend these Facing History resources, which offer useful guidance for establishing a safe classroom environment where students can tell their own stories:

 - Using StoryCorps’ “Listening is an Act of Love” as a Community Builder

 - Fostering Civil Discourse: A Guide for Classroom Conversations

 Here are some uplifting Facing History resources that showcase student upstanders: